aindaco1/would-productions/_posts/2022-03-31-uetf-film-festival.md

 * 300 attendees to the virtual festival
 * Screen 15 feature films, 50 short films

-More info to come soon -- we are grateful to have the UETF's support!
+More info [here](/project/sin-fronteras-film-festival/).
+We are grateful to have the UETF's support!